Summer Programs

 Also known as our “D&D” groups, these sessions help middle schoolers build essential social skills like perspective-taking, managing frustration, cooperation, and building confidence all through fun role-playing games.
 Using the Game to Grow Method, teens will develop skills in a playful and engaging environment.

-College Students
+College Students (current or rising)

 Ideal for: Graduating high school seniors and incoming first-year students, students living on campus for the first time, students returning after a gap year, or those who’ve previously struggled in college.